zoldax/check_siem_o365_subscription/README.md

-# Check O365 Subscription Script
+# 🛠 Check Office 365 (O365) Subscription Script for SIEM 🛠

 A Bash script for managing and auditing Office 365 event log subscriptions.